Once upon a time, the words “root canal” were among the scariest for dental patients.

 Preparing your mouth and tooth

-Your tooth and the surrounding tissue will be completely numbed with a local anesthetic, so you should be very comfortable for the entire process.
+Your tooth and the surrounding tissue will be completely numbed with a local anesthetic, so you should be very comfortable throughout the procedure.
 Your dentist will isolate the affected tooth with a dental dam, a thin sheet of latex or silicone commonly used in endodontic procedures.
 This creates a sterile environment for your root canal.
 Then, the dentist drills a small hole in the top of the affected tooth to access the nerve canals in the center.

 Cleaning and shaping your tooth